ariel415el/Efficient-GPNN/README.md

 An efficient Pytorch implementation of GPNN as depicted in ["Drop the GAN: In Defense of Patches Nearest Neighbors as Single Image Generative Models"](https://arxiv.org/abs/2103.15545)

 This is the version of GPNN I used to as reference for the reaserach done for writing the paper ["Generating Natural Images with Direct Patch Distribution Matching"](https://arxiv.org/abs/2203.11862).
-The Paper's repo is available here: https://github.com/ariel415el/GPDM.
+The Paper's repo is available [Here](https://github.com/ariel415el/GPDM):

 While writing this implementation I consulted the implementaion in https://github.com/iyttor/GPNN.git.
 My implementation offers more simplicity, a faster pytorch computiion of the NN matrix and and a low memory version of the computation done in O(N+M) as